 - Why volunteering on resume should be truthfully reported

-How do you List Volunteer Work on a Resume?
+How do you list volunteer work on a resume?

 Volunteer work on a resume can be a wonderful way to feature a variety of valuable skills such as fundraising, community planning, patient care, or event management.
 Knowing how to properly integrate volunteering on resume into your work experience section is key.

 Volunteering can also be a way to change careers.
 If you are looking to make a lateral move in a field related to the one you are in or want to try something completely new, offering your services as a volunteer is a great way to broaden your experience.
 Organizations seeking volunteers may be more willing to train you or to allow you the freedom to expand your skillset.
-Documenting volunteer experience on resume can lead to a paying job within the organization, but you will still need a stellar resume.
+Documenting volunteer experience on a resume can lead to a paying job within the organization, but you will still need a stellar resume.

-If you spent a significant amount of time doing volunteer work alongside paid work, you might decide to include it in the employment history section and if there are a number of volunteer roles, then making a separate section will certainly add to your apllication.
+If you spent a significant amount of time doing volunteer work alongside paid work, you might decide to include it in the employment history section.
+But if there are a number of different volunteer roles, then putting them in making a separate section — at least the unrelated volunteer work — will certainly enhance add to your job application.

 Now that you have added volunteering on your resume, how do you show it off?
-There is more than one way to handle it and a lot depends on what you did and what your goal is.
+There is more than one way to handle it, and a lot depends on what you did and what your goal is.
 Let’s take a look at the options.